NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 </figure>

-If no layout thrashing is occurring but the DOM is still being updated too frequently, it may be helpful to apply techniques such as [debouncing](https://developer.mozilla.org/en-US/docs/Glossary/Debounce) or [throttling](https://developer.mozilla.org/en-US/docs/Glossary/Throttle).
-These techniques help avoid overwhelming the browser with work when the user is actively filling in inputs that trigger actions on the page.
+##### Overreacting to user inputs

+Certain UI widgets can trigger work while the user is interacting with them.
+A searchbox, for instance, may trigger search while the user is typing.
+With such widgets, it is important to ensure that we do not overload the client's CPU, the network and the server with too much work which is likely to be discarded as the user continues editing.
+This can be achieved using techniques like [debouncing](https://developer.mozilla.org/en-US/docs/Glossary/Debounce) (Waiting for user edits to stop for a specific time before triggering work) and [throttling](https://developer.mozilla.org/en-US/docs/Glossary/Throttle) (Limiting the rate at which user edits trigger work).

+##### Animating the wrong kind of CSS properties

-Performance issues related to layout can arise from inefficient CSS, for instance, when using CSS animations or transitions on properties that trigger reflow.
+Excessive layout recalculation can be triggered by using CSS animations or transitions on properties that cause reflow.
 For more information on this, check out [Choosing properties to animate](https://developer.mozilla.org/en-US/docs/Learn_web_development/Extensions/Performance/CSS#choosing_properties_to_animate) on MDN.

+##### Complex CS and big DOM

 Finally, layout and reflow take longer as CSS rules become more complex and as the DOM grows in size.
 To address CSS complexity, I refer you to the [MDN section on CSS performance](https://developer.mozilla.org/en-US/docs/Learn/Performance/CSS).
 Regarding the size of the DOM, it can be reduced by employing techniques such as [pagination](https://en.wikipedia.org/wiki/Pagination) or [virtualization](https://web.dev/articles/virtualize-long-lists-react-window) (also known as windowing).
-A newer solution is [CSS containment](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_containment/Using_CSS_containment) which is widely available since september 2024.
+A newer solution to the problem of large DOM is [CSS containment](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_containment/Using_CSS_containment) which is widely available since september 2024.
 It allows developers to mark DOM sections that can be rendered independently from each other.
 This enables the browser to skip painting and calculating layout for offscreen sub-trees of the DOM.

 #### Client-side navigation

-In web applications that load a lot of JavaScript code, it is slow to re-execute the app's code on every page navigation.
+In web applications that load a lot of JavaScript code, it is inefficient to re-execute the app's code on every page navigation.
 Client-side navigation can help address this issue.

 Let's first examine how browsers handle navigation by default.
 When a user clicks on a link: